iskwmsy/svg2step/README.md

 ## What is this ?

 - A handy tool to copy and paste Adobe Illustrator path data (svg) and convert to a .step file (ISO 10303-21).
-- Developed to import design data to Plasticity (https://www.plasticity.xyz).
+- Developed to import path to Plasticity (https://www.plasticity.xyz).
 - Try here https://dev.cog.ooo/svg2step/
 - 2023/5/20 ver 1.0